 Usage

-You need to associate a credential to an existing Consumer object.
-To create a Consumer, you can execute the following request:
+You need to associate a credential to an existing consumer object.
+To create a consumer, execute the following request:

 --data "username=<USERNAME>" \